 The first thing I noticed when driving around my new location was how many tractors there were.
 Fields and tractors as far as the eye could see.
 Tractors at all times of day and so my obsessive questioning began.
-My husband is an Irishman from a beautiful little fishing village in the North of Ireland.
+My husband is an Irishman from a beautiful little fishing village in Ireland.
 The village is surrounded by fields and farms, therefore my husband became my fountain of all knowledge, much to his dismay.
 “What crop is that?”
 “Why do they roll hay like that?”
 “Who buys the hay?”
 “Do turnips grown on top or under ground?”
 My list of questions was endless so much so that he refused to answer in the end, thank goodness for Alexa!
-Also at my eldest child’s new school I have made good friends with a farmers wife, who I now also interrogate.

 Of course I knew where vegetables came from, I’d even grown the odd runner bean with my granddad.
 However what amazed me and still does is the amount of work that goes into farming.
 Farmers I applaud you!

 2. Dressing accordingly to the weather

 Fleeces, hiking boots, jerkins…all items of clothing I have never worn.
 Never have I shopped in Mountain Warehouse or North Face.
 However as I stand at the school gate in a flimsy biker jacket, with the soles of my £9.99 New Look pumps falling apart from the rural terrains, I look around at the other mothers snug and warm in their colourful duck – down insulated coats and a doubt on my attire creeps into my mind.
 This winter Mountain Warehouse I’m coming for ya!